← Back to Blog

 1. Privacy: Your Manuscript Stays on Your Machine

-When you use a cloud-based AI writing tool, every scene you paste, every character description you share, every plot detail you ask the AI to help with passes through someone else's server.
-Technically, that content may be logged, used for training, or stored in ways you can't fully audit.
+When you use a cloud-based AI writing tool, every scene you paste, every character description you share, every plot detail you ask for help with passes through someone else's server.
+That content may be logged, retained, or used in ways you can't fully audit — the specifics live in a terms-of-service page most writers never open.

 For a novelist working on an original story, this is a real concern.
 Your unpublished manuscript is your intellectual property.
 With local AI models, that content never leaves your computer.
 Full stop.